 1.1 Offshore Renewable Energy Installations (OREI) include offshore wind farms, tidal energy converters (including tidal range devices), wave energy converters and any associated infrastructure with the potential to affect marine navigation and emergency response, proposed in United Kingdom (UK) internal waters, Territorial Sea and Exclusive Economic Zone (EEZ).

-1.2 Recommendations in this guidance note should be taken into account by OREI developers seeking formal consent for marine works.
+1.2 Recommendations in this guidance note should be taken into account by all OREI developers seeking formal consent for marine works.
 Failure by developers to give due regard to these recommendations may result in objections to their proposals on the grounds of navigational safety or emergency response preparedness.
-Additional information on the process for consenting OREIs and the regulatory framework is available from the Department of Energy & Climate Change (DECC), Marine Management Organisation (MMO), Natural Resources Wales (NRW), Marine Scotland and Department of the Environment Northern Ireland (DOENI) websites.
+Additional information on the process for consenting OREIs and the regulatory framework is available from the Department of Business, Energy & Industrial Strategy (BEIS), Marine Management Organisation (MMO), Natural Resources Wales (NRW), Marine Scotland and Department of Agriculture, Environment and Rural Affairs (DAERA) [Northern Ireland] websites.

-1.3 The considerations and criteria contained in th e attachedannexes are intended to address the navigational and emergency response impacts of OREIs proposed for UK sites.
+1.3 The considerations and criteria contained in this MGN and its annexes are intended to address the navigational and emergency response impacts of OREIs proposed for UK sites.
 Their development necessitates the establishment of clear guidance to deal with potential adverse effects.
 The licensing and consent regimes must take account of local factors, national requirements and international standards which could influence the establishment of an OREI.

-1.4 This guidance has been developed in consultation with DECC, the devolved Government authorities for England, Scotland, Wales and Northern Ireland, mariners in the commercial, military, fisheries and recreational sectors, relevant associations and port authority representatives, the General Lighthouse Authorities (GLA) and emergency response services.
+1.4 This guidance has been developed in consultation with BEIS, the devolved Government authorities for England, Scotland, Wales and Northern Ireland, mariners in the commercial, military, fisheries and recreational sectors, relevant associations and port authority representatives, the General Lighthouse Authorities (GLA) and emergency response services.

 2. Primary and Secondary Legislation with regard to OREIs and Navigation

 2.1 The Energy Act 2004 (as amended) establishes a regulatory regime for OREIs beyond the Territorial Sea, in the UK's EEZ, and supplements the regime which already applies in the UK’s internal and Territorial Sea.
 Sections 99 and 100 of the Act deal specifically with navigation and introduces a new section, 36B with the title "Duties in relation to navigation" into section 36 of the Electricity Act 1989 (as amended).
 Under section 36B, sub-section (1) consent cannot be granted for an OREI which is likely to interfere with the use of “recognised sea lanes essential to international navigation”.
-This expression directly refers to Article 60(7) of the United Nations Convention on the Law of the Sea, 1982 (UNCLOS)
+This expression directly refers to Article 60(7) of the United Nations Convention on the Law of the Sea, 1982 (UNCLOS) and is reiterated in Section 2.6.161 of the National Policy Statement for Renewable Energy Infrastructure (EN-3).

 2.2 The Merchant Shipping (Safety of Navigation) Regulations 2002 implements the Safety of Life At Sea (SOLAS) Convention Chapter V (Safety of Navigation) 2002.
-This applies to all vessels on all voyages therefore for the purposes of this document “sea lanes” are considered to be IMO-adopted routeing measures and potentially other sea routes transited by all vessel types.
+This applies to all vessels on all voyages.
+In some cases, areas of sea may be considered an essential area for navigation and of strategic importance for vessel operation and accessing ports, and whilst not an IMO designated routeing measure, might be an area of sea which is actively used by all vessel types, including large commercial and international vessels.
+Therefore for the purposes of this document “sea lanes” are considered to be IMO-adopted routeing measures and other sea routes transited by all vessel types.

 2.3 Section 36B, sub-section (2) of the Energy Act 2004 (as amended) provides that the decision to grant consent and any conditions placed on a consent must “have regard to the extent and nature of any obstruction of or danger to navigation which (without amounting to interference with the use of such sea lanes) is likely to be caused by the carrying on of the activities, or is likely to result from their having been carried on.”